-Jane Eckert has chosen to invite four living artists and is including the work of another 20th century master to round out the presentation.
-Artists included are Eric Forstmann of Sharon, CT, Don Gummer of New York City, Chizuru Morii Kaplan of New York City, Sidney Russell of San Francisco, CA, and the English great, Henry Moore.
+Jane Eckert has chosen to invite four living artists and is including the work of two additional 20th century masters to round out the presentation.
+Artists included are Eric Forstmann of Sharon, CT, Don Gummer of New York City, Chizuru Morii Kaplan of New York City, Sidney Russell of San Francisco, CA, John Chamberlain, and the English great, Henry Moore.
 Eckert’s selection will reference traditional material mastery in the categories of oil painting, sculpture, watercolor painting, printmaking, and textile, and consider how these mediums continue to serve their purpose in contemporary art making.

 Kevin Van Gorp will include work by seven living artists: Pedro Barbeito of Easton, PA (formally of New York City), Lydia Dona of New York City, Fabian Marcaccio of New York City, Paul Paiement of Long Beach, CA, Alexander Ross of Great Barrington, MA, David Shaw of Brooklyn, NY, and Pedro Vélez of San Juan, Puerto Rico.
 Van Gorp’s group collectively highlights a current of hybridism, where production technologies, scientific innovation, social media, and the Internet are spliced with painting and sculptural practices to produce complex and dynamic pictorial and visual experiences.